Idaradav/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines of /etc/passwd
 Write a script that displays the third line of the the file iacta Write a shell script that creates a file named exactly
+#!/bin/bash

+Write a script that writes into the file ls_cwd_content the result of the command